ar0222240-coder/demo/README.md

 start

 # Start Learning and SOlve problems
-first understand and  apply the solve
+first understand and  apply theN solve